 Need to know:

-- Seating will be spaced out between groups to allow for easy movement within your group, with your choice of floor seats (mats or blankets provided) or chairs.
-See the seating chart and example photographs on the booking page for more information, and please select which type of seating your group prefers when registering for tickets.
+- Seating will be spaced out between groups to allow for easy movement within your group, with your choice of floor seats (mats will be provided) or chairs.
+See the seating chart and example photographs below for more information, and please select which type of seating your group prefers when registering for tickets.

 - Social stories introducing the venue and the show will be shared in advance of performances to bookers via email.

-All tickets for this performance will be allocated in your bubbles, have a look through the ticket types below to decide what is best for you:
+All tickets for this performance will be allocated in your groups, have a look through the ticket types below to decide what is best for you:

 General admission - with or without a chair

-Some of the audience will be on blankets and other mats on the floor for this performance.
+Audiences are invited to choose the most comfortable seating option for their group.
+Mats will be provided for those wishing to spread out on the floor during the performance.
 If you would prefer to have a chair, please select 'General Admission - with a chair'.